What is changi east?

 DEVELOPMENT MILESTONES

-2013 - The Changi 2036 Steering Committee, which was established to develop a holistic long-term plan for the expansion of Changi Airport, announces its recommendations to construct Terminal 5 (T5) and implement a three-runway system at Changi.
+PM Lee Hsien Loong spoke about the plans for T5 and Changi East in his National Day Rally speech.
+Shortly after, the Changi 2036 Steering Committee, which was established to develop a holistic long-term plan for the expansion of Changi Airport, announces its recommendations to construct Terminal 5 (T5) and implement a three-runway system at Changi.

-Frequently Asked Questions
+Frequently asked Questions

 The Changi East development is Changi Airport’s largest development to date, and consists of various programmes.
 This includes Changi Airport’s Terminal 5, a three-runway system, the construction of tunnels and other underground systems, landside and aviation support, as well as the Changi East Industrial Zone.
 The Changi East development will ensure that Changi Airport is ready to handle future growth in air travel and the Singapore air hub can continue to contribute to the country’s long-term economic development.